CleverRaven/Cataclysm-DDA/data/mods/classic_zombies/design-doc.md

 - Healthcare and health insurance costs are not a concern for most people.
 - SUVs and hatchbacks are less common.
 Compact cars are less common due to the location.
 Pickup trucks are much more common.
 - Many location names should be changed to Canadian equivalents, or sometimes removed to be later replaced with Canadian versions as appropriate.
 For example, the cdda "state park" map is a tiny fenced-off area with no resemblance to a Canadian provincial park.
+- Where possible we should try to audit use of terrible American spelling and use Canadian instead.
+Luckily, Canada formally accepts both spellings so we don't have to be complete about that, but using the proper spelling of things will colour the setting nicely.

 #### Professions and Scenarios
 The "default start" should put you in a cabin in the woods with one other survivor that already knows you and can tell you a bit about the setting.
 The rest of the start options should fit one of the two following categories: